-I have been fortunate to be part of this wonderful school for over 29 years and recognise that the school provides a very special education which enriches and inspires all children who attend.
+I have been fortunate to be part of this wonderful school for over 30 years and recognise that the school provides a very special education which enriches and inspires all children who attend.
 We appreciate the importance of the families who trust us with their children on a daily basis and allow us into their family circle.
 We realise the privilege each year of sharing in their lives and watching their personalities grow and develop as they become active members of the wider community.

-I would also like to take this opportunity to thank the 2018 Chair and Board Directors and all the staff for their support and guidance and look forward to another great year.
+I would also like to take this opportunity to thank the 2019 Chair and Board Directors and all the staff for their support, guidance and commitment and I look forward to another great year.